Photo by Scovad from Getty Images Pro via Canva.com

 Professional Staging Advice

-These recommendations will focus on the colors, finishes, fixtures, and furnishings in every room of the home.
-For some homeowners, the advice alone is sufficient for them to do the staging on their own, or they may request a detailed do-it-yourself (DIY) plan to guide them.
+Most staging clients start with a consultation or assessment.
+A stager then visits the home for a walk-through and notes any issues needing attention.
+The recommendations will focus on every room's colors, finishes, fixtures, and furnishings.
+For some homeowners, the advice alone is sufficient to do the staging independently, or they may request a detailed do-it-yourself plan to guide them.

 Virtual Staging

-This service creates realistic images from photographs of a vacant home that show buyers what the rooms would look like if they were professionally staged.
+This service creates realistic images from photographs of vacant homes, showing buyers what the rooms would look like if they were professionally staged.
+In some cases, virtual staging is used on occupied homes, showing the rooms with different wall colors or less clutter.

 Targeted Staging